View Categories

 The final factor to account for when calculating embodied emissions is the lifespan of the hardware, and the customer’s use as a percentage of that lifespan.
 Because cloud services are abstracted from the underlying hardware, and server resources can be used by different organizations over time, an organization that does not use a service or virtual machine for the full lifespan of the underlying hardware not responsible for the entire quantity of embodied emissions.

 Tailpipe finds the organization’s usage period in the billing reports from the organization’s cloud service provider.
-It divides the organization’s period of use by the total six year lifespan, and multiplies the total embodied emissions figure by the resulting fraction.
+It divides the organization’s period of use by the total five or six year lifespan, and multiplies the total embodied emissions figure by the resulting fraction.

-For example, if an organization had paid for the use of a service for one year, and that service is responsible for 50 kg of embodied CO2e, the organization would be responsible for a sixth of those emissions:
+For example, if an organization had paid for the use of a regular (non-GPU) service for one year, and that service is responsible for 50 kg of embodied CO2e, the organization would be responsible for a sixth of those emissions:

 50 * (1/6) = 8.33 kgCO2e